mddilley/lims/README.md

 # Oculus LIMS

 Keep your eye on patient specimens and track their results with this laboratory information system.
+The Rails API backend for this project is located at https://github.com/mddilley/oculus-lims-api.

 ## Installation